Proven-Paradox/shaper-system/Modules/Summoning.md

 Physical Defense: 14
 Mental Defense: 14
 ***

 ## Summon Configuration
 There are four broad categories a summoned creature can fall into.
 Defender, Physical Attacker, Mental Attacker, and Support.
+You gain access to these configurations through the following Lesson:

+### Summoning Attunement
+When you gain this Lesson, pick one of the following: Defender, Mental Attacker, Physical Attacker, or Support.
+Whenever you use a [Summoning] Ability, you can summon an Ally of the corresponding type.

-### Summon Configuration: Defender
+#### Summon Configuration: Defender
 Summons created with this Configuration have twice as much HP as other types, as well as a bonus to Physical and Mental Defense equal to twice your Hero Tier.
 This ally cannot move once per turn for free like other summons; it must take a minor action from the summoner to move.
 Summons created this way have Taunt, and the following option for the Summoner:

-#### Overwhelm
+##### Overwhelm
 Attack
 Action: Minor
 Range: Melee